MartinKithinji/Cool_Automater/README.md

 Automating simple tasks.
 Automation could also be thought as laziness!:)

-We are gonna use C#!
+We are gonna use python and C#!